Mini Highland Games for groups, families and visitors to the Cairngorms

 What happens if the weather is bad?

 We can usually run Mini Highland Games in typical Scottish conditions, including light rain.
-If the weather is particularly poor, we’ll adapt the games, adjust the session or look at alternatives to keep things safe and enjoyable for your group.
+If the weather is particularly poor, we’ll adapt the games, adjust the session or look at alternatives to keep things safe and enjoyable.